Bills

 General Information

-You become responsible for the bills on the day your tenancy agreement starts, not the day that you decide to move in.
+You become responsible for the bills on the day your tenancy agreement starts, regardless of the day that you decide to move in.
 So when you pick up the keys it’s a good idea to ask the landlord or agent which providers currently supply the property and where the meters are.

 Top